Love Actually: Where are they now?

 Love Actually, then and now

 Though we all have our thoughts on which plot is best in the overstuffed Christmas present, we can agree that it displays a memorable range of talent across the board.
 From well-established stars to newcomers who have gone on to bigger fame, Love Actually truly boasts an all-star cast.
-Thanks to a Red Nose Day special we know what their characters have been up to in the years since, but where are the actors now?
+Thanks to a Red Nose Day special in 2017 we know what their characters have been up to in the years since, but where are the actors now?
+See what projects have kept the cast busy, ahead.

 Bill Nighy (Billy Mack)

 A long-established and revered stage actor in England, Nighy rose to international prominence with his outrageous portrayal of off-the-rails, aging rock star Billy Mack.
-Nighy parlayed that role into several blockbuster franchises – donning a CGI squid face as the dastardly Davy Jones in multiple Pirates of the Caribbean films and portraying Minister for Magic Rufus Scrimgeour in Harry Potter and the Deathly Hallows: Part 1.
+Bill Nighy parlayed that role into several blockbuster franchises – donning a CGI squid face as the dastardly Davy Jones in multiple Pirates of the Caribbean films and portraying Minister for Magic Rufus Scrimgeour in Harry Potter and the Deathly Hallows: Part 1.
 He reunited with Richard Curtis for a tear-jerking role as the time-traveling father of Domhnall Gleeson in 2013’s About Time.
 He played a role in each of the loosely connected Simon Pegg-led films of the Cornetto Trilogy – Shaun of the Dead, Hot Fuzz, and, The World’s End.
 He also has a recurring role as Viktor in the Underworld vampire series.
 Nighy maintains a diverse career doing animated films (Rango), television (Page Eight, Doctor Who), action films (Wrath of the Titans), and heartwarming indies (The Best Exotic Marigold Hotel).
-In 2018, he’ll be seen in the television miniseries adaptation of Agatha Christie’s Ordeal by Innocence.
+Most recently Nighy appeared in Pokémon Detective Pikachu and Hope Gap in 2019, and the third season of Castlevania on Netflix and Emma in 2020.

 Colin Firth (Jamie)

-Firth was one of the reigning kings of the rom-com when he took on the part of jilted writer Jamie who finds love with his Portuguese housekeeper in spite of their language barrier.
+Colin Firth was one of the reigning kings of the rom-com when he took on the part of jilted writer Jamie who finds love with his Portuguese housekeeper in spite of their language barrier.
 Known as the thinking woman’s cup of tea ever since he took a dive in a lake as Mr. Darcy in the 1995 miniseries adaptation of Pride and Prejudice, Firth had carved a niche for himself as a particular type of sweet but bumbling leading man who felt quintessentially English to Anglophiles around the world.
 He continued in this vein, reprising his role as Mark Darcy in two Bridget Jones sequels, slipping into spandex for Mamma Mia!, and returning to his period film roots with Nanny McPhee.
 Firth also traded in rom-com fun for prestige pictures, earning his first Oscar nomination for his portrayal of a gay man grieving his lover in A Single Man.
 He won for 2010’s The King’s Speech, in which he portrayed the stuttering King George VI.
-Projects since have included producing efforts (Loving), action flicks (Kingsman franchise), and thrillers (Tinker Tailor Solider Spy).
-Next up, he’ll be seen in two sequels – Mamma Mia!: Here We Go Again and Mary Poppins Returns.
+Projects since have included producing efforts (Loving), action flicks (Kingsman franchise), and thrillers (Tinker Tailor Soldier Spy).
+Continuing with his British roots, Firth has recently appeared in Sam Mendes’ World War I epic 1917, the 2020 adaptation of The Secret Garden, and will be featured traveling the English countryside in Supernova in 2021.

 Liam Neeson (Daniel)

-Neeson had a solid record of prestige period pieces under his belt and a quintessential role as Qui-Gonn Jinn in the Star Wars prequels when he took on the role of grieving husband and best-stepdad-ever Daniel in Love Actually.
+Liam Neeson had a solid record of prestige period pieces under his belt and a quintessential role as Qui-Gonn Jinn in the Star Wars prequels when he took on the role of grieving husband and best-stepdad-ever Daniel in Love Actually.
 He gave voice to the lion Aslan in the The Chronicles of Narnia films and played a key role in Batman Begins immediately following, but his career hit a new high when he played a dad with a “very particular set of skills” in Taken.
 He continued his streak as an action star with two Taken sequels, The Grey, Clash of the Titans, and The A-Team adaptation.
 He also returned to the Christopher Nolan Batman films playing a key role in The Dark Knight Rises.
 He sent up his tough-guy image voicing Bad Cop/Good Cop in The Lego Movie.
-Recently, he portrayed key informant in the Watergate case Mark Felt in a film about the man known as Deep Throat.
-He’ll next be seen in thriller The Commuter and is rumored to be playing famous Raymond Chandler detective Philip Marlowe in a new project.
+He portrayed key informant Mark Felt in the Watergate case in a film about the man known as Deep Throat, played a master criminal in Widows, and helped keep the planet safe in Men in Black: International.
+Action is back on the slate for Neeson, with The Marksman and The Ice Road due out in 2021.

 Emma Thompson (Karen)

-Thompson had already earned her rep as one of Britain’s finest talents, winning an Oscar for her adaptation of Jane Austen’s Sense and Sensibility, when Richard Curtis brought her in to play Karen, a hard-working mother and victim of adultery (if you don’t cry when she listens to Joni Mitchell, you have no heart).
+Emma Thompson had already earned her rep as one of Britain’s finest talents, winning an Oscar for her adaptation of Jane Austen’s Sense and Sensibility, when Richard Curtis brought her in to play Karen, a hard-working mother and victim of adultery (if you don’t cry when she listens to Joni Mitchell, you have no heart).
 Thompson next took up a key role in the Harry Potter franchise as questionably accurate Divination professor Sybill Trelawney.
 She both starred in and adapted two Nanny McPhee films based on popular children’s books.
 She starred as the intimidating Lady Marchmain in the remake of Brideshead Revisited, as well as portraying the complex and disagreeable Mary Poppins author P.L.
 Travers in Saving Mr. Banks.
 Thompson helped pen Bridget Jones’ Baby and also starred as the title character’s OB-GYN, Dr. Rawlings.
-Most recently, she appeared as Mrs. Potts in the live-action Beauty and the Beast and in The Meyerowitz Stories.
-She’ll be seen as evil sister Goneril in a television adaptation of Shakespeare’s King Lear in 2018.
+She appeared as Mrs. Potts in the live-action Beauty and the Beast and in The Meyerowitz Stories. and again had triple-duty on 2019’s Last Christmas as writer, producer, and costar.
+Fans will see Thompson next as Baroness to Emma Stone’s young Cruella de Vil for the 101 Dalmations character's origin story in Cruella.

 Kris Marshall (Colin Frissell)

 Marshall transitioned from a lead role on BBC sitcom My Family to one of the most memorable characters in Love Actually, Colin Frissell – the Brit who believes he’s on the “wrong continent” and travels to America to pick up girls with his “cute British accent.”
 After the film, he stayed with My Family until 2005.
 He’s had recurring roles on several British television shows, including Citizen Khan, Lightfields, and Traffic Light.
 He’s also twice played a detective on two British series, Murder City and Death in Paradise.
-Marshall is currently starring in a West End revival of Glengarry Glen Ross opposite Christian Slater.
+Most recently he starred in ITV’s adaptation of Jane Austen’s Sanditon in 2019 and the BBC’s We Hunt Together, which was picked up in America by Showtime in 2020.

 Heike Makatsch (Mia)